 In the summer of 1968, Fr.
-Athanasius Emmert began pasturing a flock of 20 Orthodox families of Middle Eastern descent in Huntington.
-They met in homes, at St. George Greek Orthodox Church, and finally at a chapel on McCoy Road owned by the Pallotine Sisters of St. Mary’s Hospital.
+Athanasius Emmert began pasturing a flock of 20 Orthodox families of Middle Eastern descent in Huntington, WV.
+They met in their homes, St. George Greek Orthodox Church, and finally at a chapel on McCoy Road owned by the Pallotine Sisters of St. Mary’s Hospital.
 That fall, Metropolitan PHILIP named the mission “The Mission Parish Orthodox Church of the Holy Spirit.”
-Later, for the sake of brevity, the name was shortened to "Holy Spirit Orthodox Church".
+Later, for the sake of brevity, the name was shortened to "Holy Spirit Orthodox Church."

 Fr.
 John Morris served our parish for six years, beginning in June 1980.
 During this time the parish became more involved in the activities of the Archdiocese and speakers were frequently invited to hold retreats to teach the Orthodox faith.
 Emphasis was placed on the necessity to embrace proper Orthodox ecclesiology for the stability and well being of the parish.
 It was also during this time that there were major renovations made to the church property, including the installation of the Platytera and Pantocrator icons on the ceiling.

 In August 1986, Fr.
-Daniel Keller was assigned to Holy Spirit.
-Fr.
-Dan stressed the importance of the parish as a true community of believers.
-The services of the parish were greatly expanded with daily Vespers and several all-night vigils.
-The church’s small chapel was renovated and doubled in size to accommodate the daily services.
+Daniel Keller was assigned to Holy Spirit, and he stressed the importance of the parish as a true community of believers.
+The services of the parish were expanded with daily Vespers and several all-night vigils, making it necessary to renovated and double in size.

 In 2001, during the Midwest Region Parish Life Conference hosted by Holy Spirit, parish son, Richard Dixon was ordained to the Holy Priesthood, taking the name of John (St. John the Theologian).
 On August 1 of that year, he was assigned as pastor of Holy Spirit.
 That same month, Deacon Mark Hagan was ordained to the priesthood and assigned as pastor of St. Mary Antiochian Orthodox Church of Iron Mountain, Michigan.
 Fr.
 John continued his secular employment as the Director of Development and Planning for the City of Huntington in order to free up additional funds for the church construction.